 The church is committed to the prevention of bullying of children and young people.
 The church will seek to ensure that the behaviour of any who may pose a risk to children and young people in the community of the church is managed appropriately.

 Responsible people

-The church has appointed Timothy Goodall (tim.goodall@stpetersbaptist.org.uk )as Safeguarding Trustee for children to;
+The church has appointed Matt Davis (matt.davis@stpetersbaptist.org.uk) as Safeguarding Trustee for children to;

 oversee and monitor implementation of the policy and procedures for the church's charity trustees